How to Write Follow Up Emails That Virtually Guarantee a Response (with Templates!)

 If you’re anything like myself and many of my clients, email is a foundational part of doing business—so it’s important to make sure you’re getting as much value out of this medium as possible.

-To that end, my team and I recently launched our newest online program, The Email Response and Opportunity Generation Course.
+To that end, my team and I recently launched our newest online resource, The Toolbox.

 - The 3 factors that determine the likelihood of getting an email reply, and how to influence them to achieve higher response rates.